mpv-easy/mpv-easy/mpv-play-with/readme.md

 ## lock icon

-If you are only using one player, you can click the mouse wheel button on the icon to lock the icon.
+If you are only using one player, you can click the mouse right button on the icon to lock/unlock the icon.
 The lock will be cleared when you reset it using the `ctrl+shift+r` shortcut key.

 ## rules